Header Mobile Cardinal Service Logo

 Your kitchen drain works hard every day, dealing with everything from grease to food scraps.
 To prevent clogs, never pour oils or fat down the sink.
 Instead, dispose of grease in a container and throw it in the trash.
 Use a strainer to catch food particles and clean them regularly.

-A simple mixture of hot water and dish soap poured down the drain weekly can help dissolve any lingering grease buildup.
+A simple mixture of hot water and dish soap down the drain weekly can help dissolve any lingering grease buildup.

 2. Bathroom Sinks and Tubs